What the Sales Playbook Is. What Is Not

-Search for “SaaS Sales Playbook” on Google and you can find a good selection of downloadable templates ready to implement.
+Search for “SaaS Sales Playbook” on Google and you will find a good selection of downloadable templates ready to deploy.
 Go to this link.

-I had a meeting two years ago with a co-founder and the Sales VP of a Berlin-based SaaS startup backed by renowned VCs.
+I had a meeting few years ago with the co-founder and the Sales VP of a Berlin-based SaaS startup backed by renowned Venture Capital firms.
 They were at around 5 million € in ARR but revenue had been flat for a while.

 At some point during the meeting I asked whether the sales team had a Playbook and their answer was: yes of course!